 To schedule sessions, times and locations were tailored to the availability and circumstances of participants.
 For example, seniors on limited income preferred to meet for lunch in the multi-purpose room of their affordable housing complex.
 Workers in rural communities needed to meet after work over an early dinner that included a way for their children to participate.
 Vision-impaired participants were best engaged through their peer support groups in sessions that did not involve writing.
 A focus group with Hispanic immigrants included a wonderful translator who assisted with interpreting activities and responses throughout the session.
 For an interview with a quadriplegic participant, we were welcomed into his home to a seat at his bedside where he shared his remarkable journey of obtaining a laptop and continuing to advocate for the rights of disabled persons.
 In all cases, focus groups were held based upon the preference of the participants.
-For many, in-person meetings or engaging with standing events.
+For many, in-person meetings were critical.
+For others, meeting communities where they gathered meant joining virtual meetings or engaging with standing events.